Exploration-Lab/CS698R-Project-Penalty-Shot-Striker-8/README.md

 # CS698R-Project-Penalty-Shot-Striker-8

 ## Introduction
-Learning sources by which agents can communicate with complicated environments and individuals is a crucial aim of decision neuroscience and Game theory Myerson [2013].
-In most experimental standards, choices are discrete,play is static, and optimal solutions are known.
+Learning sources by which agents can communicate with complicated environments and individuals is a crucial aim of decision neuroscience and Game theory Myerson [[2013]](#1).
+In most experimental standards, choices are discrete, play is static, and optimal solutions are known.
 Yet, in real environments, communications between agents typically involve continuous action spaces, continuous dynamics, and no known optimal solution.
 Here, we overcome this issue by using a “penalty shot” task in which agents compete against each other in a competitive, real-time videogame.<br/>This paradigm generates a rich complexity in individuals’ behavior that can be succinctly described by individualized, instantaneous policy and value functions, facilitating analysis at multiple timescales of interest.
 It quantifies complex interactions between various agents in a parsimonious manner and suggests new classes of tractable paradigms for studying human behavior and decision-making.
 From a game-theoretic and a neuroscientific point of view,it can give us tremendous insights into decision-making.
 <br/>
 <br/>Here we conduct a systematic evaluation of our defined problem using two experiments first is finding the optimal results with discretized action space, and the second is with continuous space.
 We use baselines for the model training and evaluation.
 We also perform experiments with multiple hyperparameters during model tuning and with dynamics of the environment, like changing the puck’s velocity, the bars length etc.

+##

 ## Solution Approach